gkopacz/CyberSec-HomeLab/Day02-Kali-Linux-VM-Setup-and-pfSense-Configuration/README.md

 ## 7️⃣ pfSense Firewall Rules

-With the interfaces and static mappings in place, I started building out access control policies between zones.
+With the interfaces and static mappings in place, I started building out access control policies for each network zones.

 #### 🔧 Interface Mapping & Naming